Airbags Didn’t Deploy? Here’s What to Do When Airbag Failure Causes an Accident

 Airbag failure can happen for several reasons, including manufacturing defects, electrical problems, and deactivation.

-• The airbag itself, which is usually made from a synthetic fabric coated in a surfactant.
+• The airbag itself, usually made from a synthetic fabric coated in a surfactant.
 This substance helps the airbag to deploy evenly and reduce the risk of burns.

-• The inflator, inside the airbag.
-When the deployment sensors detect an accident, they send a signal to the inflator to release a gas — typically nitrogen or argon — into the airbag, which causes it to inflate rapidly.
+• The inflator, located inside the airbag.
+When the deployment sensors detect an accident, they signal the inflator to release a gas — typically nitrogen or argon — into the airbag, causing it to inflate rapidly.

 If any of these parts are faulty or incorrectly assembled, the airbag may not work.